 On July 1, Salvador earned the nickname “Southern Paul Revere” when he rode 30 miles to warn of a Cherokee attack on backcountry settlements.
 Exactly one month later, while leading a militia group under the general command of Major General James Wilkinson, Salvador and his men were ambushed by a group of Cherokees and Loyalists near present-day Seneca, South Carolina.
 Salvador was shot and scalped by the Cherokees.
 Although he survived long enough to know that the militia had won the engagement, he never learned that the South Carolina delegation to the Continental Congress in Philadelphia had taken his advice and voted for independence from Britain.

-Salvador was the first recorded Jewish soldier killed in the American War for Independence.
-He died at the age of 29, never having managed to bring his wife and children from London to the new country for which he fought so bravely.
+Salvador died at the age of 29 in the American Revolution, never having managed to bring his wife and children from London to the new country for which he fought so bravely.